 Using a dark marker, mark the side of each box with its contents as well as the room in which it will be unpacked in your new home.
 This can also provide helpful direction for movers as they bring everything inside.

 Obviously, taping boxes shut prevents items from falling out, but it also helps keep out dirt and debris.

 As you pack, don’t forget to take advantage of valuable space inside nooks and crannies such as trash cans, refrigerators, dressers, and other drawers.

 Unpack and Get Settled

 Hopefully, you set yourself up for success enough that the unpacking can be fun.
 But after you unpack the essentials, kick back, relax, and order yourself a pizza.
-Take some time to envision where you want all your furniture; don’t hastily move everything just for the sake of giving it as a spot, as you might change your mind the next day.
+Take some time to envision where you want all your furniture; don’t hastily move everything just for the sake of giving it a spot, as you might change your mind the next day.
 You want to unpack and arrange your items quickly but strategically, doing it right the first time.

 Storage Tips for Maximizing Your New Space

 If you’re organized, you already designated which boxes and items will be kept in storage versus unpacked in your new digs.
 With that said, in an unfamiliar space, it’s common to realize that you lack room for certain things.

 If you’re storing belongings at home in the closets, basement, or attic, protect them using the following storage tips: